kubernetes/cloud-provider-openstack/docs/keystone-auth/using-client-keystone-auth.md

 ## Example use case

-In a hypothetical use case, an organization would run an external service that exchanges Openstack Keystone credentials for user specific, signed tokens.
+In a hypothetical use case, an organization would run an external service that exchanges OpenStack Keystone credentials for user specific, signed tokens.
 The service would also be capable of responding to [webhook token authenticator](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication) requests to validate the tokens.
 Users would be required to install a credential plugin on their workstation.